 THIS DATE IN HISTORY: Sept.
 2

-1972: In one of the most stunning games in hockey history, the Soviet Union defeats Canada 7-3 in the first game of the Summit Series at the Montreal Forum.
+1972: The Soviet Union shocks Canada 7-3 in the first game of the Summit Series in Montreal.

-Most hockey observers in North America expect the first series between the Soviets, who are technically amateurs, and the first all-pro team to represent Canada to end in a Canadian sweep of the eight games.
+Most hockey observers in North America expect the first series between the Soviets, who are technically amateurs, and the first all-pro team to represent Canada, to end in a Canadian victory and many predict an eight-game sweep.
 Those predictions look to be on the mark when Phil Esposito scores 30 seconds into the game and Paul Henderson makes it 2-0 at 6:32.
 But the Soviets soon get over their nervousness, tie the game 2-2 before the end of the period and take a 4-2 lead when Valeri Kharlamov scores twice in the second.

 Bobby Clarke's goal at 8:32 of the third period makes it 4-3 and gives the fans at the Forum some hope, but the Soviets score three goals to complete the unexpected victory.

 1943: Glen Sather is born in High River, Alberta.
 Sather plays 10 seasons in the NHL and one in the World Hockey Association, but makes his real impact on hockey as a coach and executive, building the Edmonton Oilers into a team that wins the Stanley Cup five times in seven seasons from 1984-90.
 With Wayne Gretzky leading the way, the Oilers set records for goals scored that haven't been approached.
 Sather is elected into the Hockey Hall of Fame in 1997.